 Blepharitis is a common condition that causes inflammation of the eyelids.
 The condition can be difficult to manage because it tends to recur.
 (Source: excerpt from Blepharitis Resource Guide: NEI)

 Blepharitis is a common condition that causes inflammation of the eyelids.
-The condition can...
+The condition can be...
 (Source: excerpt from Blepharitis Resource Guide: NEI)

 Inflammation of the eyelids.